Friend remembers woman found dead in Irondequoit: ‘Always a good person’

 ROCHESTER, N.Y.
-(WROC) — As Irondequoit police continue looking into the death of Lisa Shuler, a 37-year-old woman found dead at her Irondequoit home, a childhood friend is remembering Shuler.
+(WROC) — As Irondequoit police continue to investigate the death of Lisa Shuler, a 37-year-old woman found dead at her Irondequoit home, a childhood friend is sharing memories of Shuler.

 Jerel Goff has known Lisa Shuler since their days in junior high; they both graduated from Spencerport High School in 2002.